 - Drayage.
-Since port-centric logistic zones are adjacent to terminal facilities, trucks have direct access to terminal gates and able to quickly retrieve and deliver containers.
+Since port-centric logistic zones are adjacent to terminal facilities, trucks have direct access to terminal gates and are able to retrieve and deliver containers quickly.
 Since trucks do not require to go through local roads, weight restrictions are less impairing the stuffing of containers.
-There is thus the potential to take full advantage of the weight limits of container loads and have more freight loads being carried.
+There is the potential to take full advantage of the weight limits of container loads and have more freight loads being carried.

 - Container assets.
 Port-centric logistic zones maximize the efficiency of transloading (e.g. transferring the contents of maritime containers into domestic containers or truckloads), which lowers dwell time.
 Maritime shipping companies are thus able to quickly get their empty containers back, which can then be repositioned to loading locations.